 Career change decisions don’t work like accounting decisions.
 For instance, in accounting, we are taught that we should ignore sunk costs when making a decision.
 To some would-be career changers, a first career can be viewed as a sunk cost.
 The truth is, your first career isn’t really a sunk cost.
 It’s an investment that can provide leverage for your second career.

 The author, Joel Greenwald, found his first career as a doctor.
-He was a reasonably content, but not really happy, physician.
-After less than a dozen years, he realized he wanted to change.
+He was a reasonably content physician, but not really happy with this career.
+After less than a dozen years, while still in his thirties, he realized he wanted to change.
 He began a new career as a financial planner.